 In the bag!
 Artist-designed accessories to covet and collect

 On the hunt for an eye-catching piece of arm-candy?
-We suggest you invest in a bag that doubles up as an artwork too.
-There’s a historic portfolio of artist-designed accessories that are collectors items today, from Takashi Murakami’s 2003 collaboration with Louis Vuitton, which featured styles with Vuitton’s monogram reimagined in 33 different colours, followed by 2008’s cherry motif and ‘monogramoflage’ print, to Prada’s 2013 partnership with Damien Hirst, boasting Plexiglas bags crawling with beaded insects.
+We suggest you invest in a handbag that doubles up as an artwork too.
+There’s a historic portfolio of artist-designed accessories that are collectors items today, from Takashi Murakami’s 2003 collaboration with Louis Vuitton, which featured styles with Vuitton’s monogram reimagined in 33 different colours, followed by 2008’s cherry motif and ‘monogramoflage’ print, to Prada’s 2013 partnership with Damien Hirst, boasting Plexiglas handbags crawling with beaded insects.

 Since the Dior Lady Art’s launch, the Lady Dior’s quilted Cannage motif and the lettered charms that hang from its rounded top handles have been reimagined with striking effect, by artists including Namsa Leuba, Isabelle Cornaro, Athi-Patra Ruga and Marguerite Humeau.
 Now, for the fifth iteration of Dior Lady Art, the brand has bought together ten artists and collectives from around the world, including Judy Chicago – who collaborated with the label on the banner-hung backdrop for its S/S 2020 Haute Couture show, Recycle Group and Gisela Colon.